exploots/exploots.github.io/about.markdown

 # WTF is exploots?

-Comes from the two most impactful stages of a cyber attack / breach:
+A portmanteau formed from the two most impactful stages of a cyber attack / breach:
 - **Expl**oitaion
 - **Loot**ing (Data exfiltration)